philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 Now, let's begin creating our custom combineReducers function.
 We need combineReducers to return another function which we can pass the app state.

-But, first the combineReducers take an object composed of reducer functions.
+But, first, the combineReducers take an object composed of reducer functions.
 These functions will be merged into a single function.

 Next, we make combineReducers return a function.
 To make sure combineReducers returns a function, add this test case: